 Under the heading of ‘Mission’ the church considers its ongoing worship and how it engages with the wider community.
 One way in which the church continues to do this is through the distribution of its monthly parish magazine, ‘Parish News’.
-We have also sought to grow the church by running regular nurture courses and have run an annual Alpha Course for the past 5 years.
+We have also sought to grow the church by running regular nurture courses and have run an annual Alpha Course and in more recent years Christianity Explored.
 These courses have been successful in encouraging a number of people to think seriously about the Christian faith.
 Under our aim of ‘Discipleship’ some of them have gone on to join the network of groups which meet regularly in people’s homes to pray together and study the word of God in scripture.
-The number of groups currently meeting is seven.
+The number of groups currently meeting is five.

-The church has recently established a Prayer Development Group which has responsibility for encouraging and teaching people about the need to pray often.
-Part of this has lead to a prayer diary being included as part of the parish magazine asking people to pray for each other regularly during the month.
-Prayer is also now offered weekly before and after our 10am service for anyone who wants it.
+Prayer has always been a focal point of the churches mission.
+There is always a prayer diary being included in the parish magazine asking people to pray for each other regularly during the month.
+Prayer is also now offered weekly before and after our 10.30am service for anyone who wants it.
 As a continuing part of the church’s pastoral concern for other people we now also have a dedicated ‘Visiting Group’.
 This consists of a number of people who visit people in their homes or on occasion in hospital to provide support through prayer and being someone to talk to.
 The responsibility for this is in no way confined to just a few people, but is encouraged among the whole church as we seek to meet the needs of those within our community for whom it might not be possible to take a more active role in the church.

 During the course of the past 100 years St Anne’s has had eight vicars.
-The current vicar, Revd Simon Cash has been in post for eleven years having taken over from Revd Frank Beech who had served the parish for some twenty years before his retirement at the end of 2003.
-Revd Cash is also vicar of the parish of St Mary, Norton Cuckney and the extra parochial parish of St Winifred’s, Holbeck on the Welbeck Estate.
+The current vicar, Dave Gough has been in post 2 years having taken over from Rev Simon Cash who had been in post for eleven years.
+Rev Dave is also vicar of the parish of St Mary, Norton Cuckney and the extra parochial parish of St Winifred’s, Holbeck on the Welbeck Estate.
 During its lifetime the parish has also been home to a number of curates and at one time it seemed the norm for there to be a curate in post at St Anne’s.
 As clergy numbers have declined however as the years have gone by, the appointment of a curate to the parish has not always been possible.
-We are however fortunate in that we have Revd Luiz Lima and his family here as he serves as curate.
+We are however fortunate in that we have Richard Hanford and his family here as he serves as curate.

 In recent years a greater emphasis has been placed upon the involvement of lay people in the church.
 The diocese (which changed its own name from the Diocese of Southwell to the Diocese of Southwell & Nottingham only quite recently) is encouraging lay people to train for ministry in differing areas.
-When Revd Cash was appointed in 2005 to St Mary’s, Norton Cuckney and St Winifred’s, Holbeck, Brian Little, a Lay Reader at St Anne’s was appointed to these two churches as Lay Reader with Prime Pastoral Responsibility.
-In the subsequent period two people, Ray Shaw and Rosie Mitchell, both successfully completed their training and were appointed as Lay Readers to St Anne’s.
-Since that time a further three Readers have been licensed to the parish, Nigel Stones, Louise Bearder and Christine Greeve.
+At St Mary’s, Norton Cuckney and St Winifred’s, Holbeck, Brian Little, is appointed to these two churches as Lay Reader.
+Nigel Stones and Louise Bearder are appointed as Lay Readers to St Anne’s.
+Currently we have two Licensed Lay Ministers in training, Lianne Stones and Bev Thorpe.

 Of course it has to be said that the church would not have been able to survive during the past 100 years without the generosity of its members.
-However as the financial demands from the diocese have increased (Parish Share is currently £56500p.a compared to £14645p.a in 1988), sadly the gifts of the people of St Anne’s have not kept pace.
+However as the financial demands from the diocese have increased (Parish Share is currently £63500p.a compared to £14645p.a in 1988), sadly the gifts of the people of St Anne’s have not kept pace.
 It relies upon its members to give sacrificially to support the church especially when as Christians we are called to put our trust in God for all things.
 Nevertheless St Anne’s is blessed that it does benefit from the gifts from the Garth Trust, a Trust Fund established by a late parishioner, Mr Alan Godley, to benefit St Anne’s Church and its associated organisations.
 St Anne’s has also over the years been the recipient of a number of bequests, which are evidence of the high esteem in which people have held the church and the part that it has played in their lives.
-Regardless of whether the church has been able to cover its running costs, it has always sought to help others.
-It continues to support the work of US (United Society for the Propagation of the Gospel), as it has done since the late 1940’s, with a project involving St James’s hospital, Mantsonyane, Lesotho.
-It has also regularly supported other overseas aid agencies as well as local charities.
+The use of these bequests means that we are currently blessed with a part time youth worker Rachel Hanford and part time children’s worker Claire Bishop.
+St Anne’s continues to support Compassion UK, The Children’s Society and Christian Aid through its giving.

 So what of the future of St Anne’s?
 St Anne’s continues to have a significant role to play in the future of the Church of England in Worksop, although it will not be without its challenges.
-The Church of England is going through a period of change, not least because the number of people coming forward for ordination is falling and there is forecast to be a large rise in the number of clergy retiring by the year 2020 leading to a shortage of clergy overall.
+The Church of England is going through a period of change, not least because the number of people coming forward for ordination is falling and there is forecast to be a large rise in the number of clergy retiring leading to a shortage of clergy overall.
 The number of church members continues to grow slowly, and our emphasis must be on growing even more disciples.
-We are thankful to God for all that he has done at St Anne’s in the past and are excited about the plans that he has for the future, a part of which is to explore the possible reordering of the main body of the building.
+We are thankful to God for all that he has done at St Anne’s in the past and are excited about the plans that he has for the future.